Approved Treatments for Hemophilia

 Rixubis

-Rixubis (nonacog gamma) is a replacement therapy approved to prevent and treat bleeds, including those occurring during surgery, in adults and children with hemophilia B. The therapy is administered via an into-the-vein (intravenous) infusion.
-Rixubis contains a functional version of the FIX protein that can be administered to increase FIX activity, helping to promote and restore normal blood clotting.
+Rixubis (nonacog gamma) is a recombinant, or man-made, replacement therapy that’s approved to prevent and treat bleeds, including those occurring during surgery, in adults and children with hemophilia B. It is administered via an into-the-vein, or intravenous, infusion.

 Learn more